tripoloski1337/tripoloski1337.github.io/_posts/2019-12-04-writting-open-read-write-shellcode.markdown

 {% endhighlight %}

-and here is our flag :
+And here is our flag :
 <img src="/images/2019-12-04-151953_496x97_scrot.png">